sourcecred/sourcecred/design-docs/2021/q1/credrank-migration.md

 Once the new Grain command is available, it should be wired in to the CLI for testing, but not actively used until the migration.

 ## Rollout Steps

 This rollout will have two phases:

-### 1) Preview of ExplorerHome
+### 1) Preview of ExplorerHome [DONE/CANCELED]

 This step will give us some more time to figure out how we will replace the weight simulator and contribution explorer features, and to guage user reaction.
 These steps should occur in a single PR and should be followed with a minor version release.

-1. Make the new ExplorerHome visible in the menu to users with a message at the top detailing how it uses the new algorithm, is for preview purposes only, and does not affect grain payouts yet.
+1. ~~Make the new ExplorerHome visible in the menu to users with a message at the top detailing how it uses the new algorithm, is for preview purposes only, and does not affect grain payouts yet.~~
 2. In src/cli/go.js, update the `go` command to run both `score` and `credrank`

 ### 2) Full Rollout